georgestagg/webr-node-example/README.md

 # Example of running webR under node

 This repo contains an example of importing and running webR under node.
-The `@r-wasm/webr` npm package contains both CommonJS and ES Module versions of the webR JavaScript loader, and so the following two examples are included,
+The `webr` npm package contains both CommonJS and ES Module versions of the webR JavaScript loader, and so the following two examples are included,

  * `index.js` loads the CommonJS build of webR using the `require()` function.
  * `index.mjs` loads ES Module build of webR using `import` statement.